huBioinfo/CytoCommunity_Tutorials/source/code/1/step1.rst

  dataset = SpatialOmicsImageDataset('./', transform=T.ToDense(max_nodes))

+**Hyperparameters**

+max_node: The largest number of nodes in each KNN gragh, higher than the largest number of cells in each image in the studied dataset.

 **Output**

 This step produces two file folders, "processed" and "raw", with the former containing three .pt files, named as pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter being an empty folder at this point.